binerogroup/documentation/getting-started/launching-an-instance.rst

 =====================
 Launching an instance
 =====================

-This guide provides a step-by-step guide to easily launch your first instance on Binero.cloud.
+This guide provides a step-by-step guide to easily launch your first instance on Binero cloud.
 The available methods to launch an instance are:

 - `The cloud management portal </compute/launching-an-instance/cloud-management-portal>`_
 - `OpenStack Horizon </compute/launching-an-instance/openstack-horizon>`_